Benedict Fernandez

 Benedict Tisbe Fernandez III (born December 13, 1984), is a Filipino professional basketball player who last played for San Miguel Beermen in the ASEAN Basketball League.

 Draft

 Fernandez was drafted by Barako Bull Energy Boosters in 2009, 12th overall.

 Professional career

-Fernandez played 9 games for the Barako Bull during the 2009-10 PBA Philippine Cup and averaged 3.78 points, 0.67 rebounds and 1 assist.
+Fernandez played 9 games for the Barako Bull during the 2009–10 PBA Philippine Cup and averaged 3.78 points, 0.67 rebounds and 1 assist.

 Fernandez then played for the Cebuana Lhuillier Gems in the PBA D-League, leading the team to a runner-up finish, losing to the NLEX Road Warriors in the finals.
 He then played for the Philippine Patriots in the ASEAN Basketball League, where he led the team to a team-high scoring effort in the title-clinching loss against the Chang Thailand Slammers in the 2011 ABL finals.
 Fernandez then suited up for the San Miguel Beermen in the 2012 ABL season.

+Personal life

+Fernandez owns the Grumpy Joe restaurant, which has five branches.